Secure Incident Information

 - Avenza: Do not attach pictures when emailing.

 - GPS: Datum, coordinate system issues.
-Clearing old data or data from other fires.
+Clearing device of old data or data from other fires.
 Make sure contact info is attached to the GPS device.

 - Coordinates: Coordinates received without Datum or unclear format.

 Offline editing in ArcGIS employs a “last in, wins” policy for conflict resolution.
-This applies to both offline maps in Collector and Local Copies in ArcMap.
+This applies to both offline maps in Collector/Field Maps and Offline Copies in ArcGIS Pro.

 Conflicts are detected at the feature level.
 Meaning if two users edit the same feature, even if they each edit different attributes, it is considered a conflict, and the feature from the user who syncs second (last) will completely overwrite the first (essentially deleting the first user’s edit).

-Features that are included but not edited in an offline Collector map or Local Copy will not overwrite anything during a sync.
+Features that are included but not edited in an offline Collector/Field Maps map or Pro Offline Copy will not overwrite anything during a sync.

 While the FOBS in the field, the Geographic Information System Specialist (GISS) is instructed to move DP10 half a mile down the road.
-The GISS creates a Local Copy, moves the point and updates the attributes, and syncs back to the NIFS.
+The GISS creates an Offline Copy, moves the point, updates the attributes, and syncs back to the NIFS.

-The FOBS returns that evening and syncs the edits.
+The FOBS returns that evening and syncs their edits.

 The moved DP10 will be replaced with the feature present in the FOBS data, meaning it will return to the prior location with the prior attributes, with the Repair Status field update made by the FOBS.

-Meanwhile, the GISS creates a Local Copy and adds several new drop points but does not edit DP10.
+Meanwhile, the GISS creates an Offline Copy and adds several new drop points but does not edit DP10.
 The edits are synced back to the NIFS.

-The FOBS returns that evening and syncs the edits.
+The FOBS returns that evening and syncs their edits.

 Since no features were edited by both users, there are no conflicts and all edits are kept in the NIFS.

-A GISS creates a Local Copy and runs Calculate Geometry on all the features.
+A GISS creates an Offline Copy and runs Calculate Geometry on all the features.

-The GISS on Fire 1 is unable to create a local copy of all the Fire1 features without including several points from Fire 2.
+The GISS on Fire A is unable to create an Offline Copy of all the Fire A features without including several points from Fire B.

-The GISS on Fire 1 creates a local copy first thing in the morning and makes edits all day but is careful not to touch any of the Fire 2 points.
+The GISS on Fire A creates an Offline Copy and begins making edits, but is careful not to touch any of the included Fire B points.

-The GISS on Fire 2 makes edits to the Fire 2 points that are included in the Fire 1 Local Copy and syncs them with the NIFS.
+The GISS on Fire B moves one of the Fire B points that are included in the Fire A Offline Copy.

-The GISS on Fire 1 finishes their edits and runs Calculate Geometry on the entire Event Point layer then syncs back to the NIFS.
+The GISS on Fire A finishes their edits and runs Calculate Geometry on the entire Event Point layer, then syncs.

 FOBS 1 and FOBS 2 are both assigned to Div A.